If your wallet is feeling a little sore after the holidays, here’s how you can get out of your credit card debt, fast.

 4. Once you have successfully applied for the new credit card and your balance has been transferred, you will receive your new card in the mail – CUT IT UP!
 The card is only to hold the debt temporarily, not to use for additional purchases.

 5. Things are probably going to be tight for a while, because chances are you will have expenses coming in that you are used to charging to your credit card - but you can make it work.
 Go through your budget and find area’s where you can extract money to redirect towards paying off your credit card balance and also keep on top of bills.

-The simplest of things will go a long way, like taking lunches to work; getting a better deal on your gas and electricity plans; have pot luck dinners with friends instead of going out for a few weekends; put a lock on your home phone for a while so you cannot make outgoing calls etc, the list is endless!
+The simplest of things will go a long way, like taking lunches to work; getting a better deal on your gas and electricity plans; have pot luck dinners with friends instead of going out for a few weekends; put a temporary stop on direct debits for services you hardly use like pay tv, gym memberships and magazine subscriptions.

 If you are struggling and have a bill due that can’t work in with your immediate cash balance, call the service provider and ask for an extension or payment plan to help you out until you can get on top of things.
 And of course, use the money you would have otherwise spent on credit card interest towards paying out your credit card.